Skip to main content

 }

 The first request may take 30-60 seconds as the worker loads the model into GPU memory.
-Subsequent requests complete in just a few seconds.
+Subsequent requests will complete in just a few seconds until the worker scales down due to inactivity.

 Step 4: Clean up